softwaresaved/automated_testing/README.md

   result = subprocess.call(cmd, shell=True)
 ```

-After all, if changing `count_frequency` we would not to introduce a bug that means it returns an exit status of zero if the output file name is not provided.
+After all, if changing `count_frequency`, we would not want to introduce a bug that means it returns an exit status of zero, if the output file name is not provided.

 ### EPCC and Farr Institute 2015

-We now have a simple set of regression tests that run a code then compare the output files, line-by-line, to output files held within a test oracle.

-This type of regression testing was used by EPCC as part of work with the [Farr Institute](http://www.farrinstitute.org/), with whom EPCC is [working closely](https://www.epcc.ed.ac.uk/projects-portfolio/farr-institute).
+We now have a set of regression tests that run a code then compare the output files, line-by-line, to output files held within a test oracle.
+This type of regression testing was used by EPCC, as part of work with the [Farr Institute](http://www.farrinstitute.org/), which is building a secure platform for medical research.

-Farr aims to harness health data for patient and public benefit by setting the international standard for the safe and secure use of electronic patient records linked to other population-based datasets for research purposes.

-A data linker was developed in Java to anonymise data before this is passed to researchers.
-The linker reads in mappings from data tokens to anonymised tokens, then reads data files and replaces occurrences of these tokens with the anonymised tokens.
-A prototype had been developed but needed improvements to its scalability and robustness.
+A data linker was developed in Java to anonymise data before it is passed to researchers.
+The linker reads in mappings from data tokens to anonymised tokens, then reads data files and replaces occurrences of the data tokens with the corresponding anonymised tokens.
+A prototype had been developed, but needed improvements to its scalability and robustness.

-A test oracle was created from data provided by researchers for user acceptance testing.
+A test oracle was created from a sample mapping file and data files.

-The [Apache ANT](http://ant.apache.org/) build tool was used to develop a simple regression test framework.
-It runs the linker using ANT's support for invoking Java programs (ANT's `java` task).
-It then checks that the anonymised output files existed, using ANT's support for checking if a file is available (ANT's `available` task).
-It then compares the anonymised output files to those of the test oracle, using a simple Java program to compare files line-by-line using a simple Java program that mimics `diff`.
+The [Apache ANT](http://ant.apache.org/) build tool was used to develop a basic regression test framework.
+It ran the linker using ANT's support for invoking Java programs.
+It then checked that the anonymised output files existed, using an ANT function for this.
+It then compared the anonymised output files to those of the test oracle, calling a Java program to compare the files line-by-line.

 ## Comparing actual outputs to expected outputs

-We will now look at problems that can arise when comparing the actual outputs from our code against our expected outputs and how to solve these.
+We will now look at the problems that can arise when comparing the actual outputs from our code against our expected outputs, and how to solve these problems.

 ### What is equality?

-Comparing files line-by-line was OK for Farr as its input and output files were sets of string tokens.
-In other research domains, comparing files in this way does not work.
+Comparing files line-by-line was OK for Farr, as its input and output files were sets of string tokens.
+In other research domains, comparing files in this way will not work.

 For example, imagine we have a data file in [JSON](http://www.json.org/) format, which has a time-stamped log of events.